drdv/git-dag/docs/sphinx/src/index.rst

   :Release: |version|
   :Date: |today|

-  test_, coverage_, lint_
+  test_, coverage_, lint_, mypy_

   ------------------------------------------------------

 .. _test: .test_reports/test_report.html
 .. _coverage: .htmlcov/index.html
 .. _lint: .pylint_report.html
+.. _mypy: .mypy-html/index.html

 The code is aviailable at `git-dag <https://github.com/drdv/git-dag>`_.
-It can be used to generate the DAG of a git repository.
+It can be used to generate the DAG of a git repository (either from the command-line or from python).

 .. toctree::
-   :maxdepth: 2
-   :caption: Contents:
+   :hidden:

    install
    examples